maxhoesel-ansible/ansible-collection-pterodactyl/CONTRIBUTING.md

 - Your commit history is clean
 - The documentation is up-to-date
-- All local tests and commit hooks succeed
+- Your local branch is up-to-date with the remote repo main (if not, rebasing may be required)
-- (Rebasing against the current devel before pushing is always a good idea)
+- All local tests succeed

 ## Release Workflow